42BV/restzilla/README.md

 }
 ```

-Mark the entity as REST resource:
+Then annotate the entities that should have REST endpoints with @RestResource:

 ```java
 @Entity